jupiterpluvius/arnobius-adversusnationes/Commentary draft.md

 [2] The evidence of Jerome
 According to Jerome, Arnobius wrote *adversus gentes* to prove his conversion to Christianity.
 The books were widely read, as Arnobius is a rhetorician of some renown, but Jerome does not enjoy his style.
 1
-@@{declamandum}- gerundive in an expression of purpose-need to include gerundives?
+@@{dēclāmandum}- gerundive in an expression of purpose-need to include gerundives?
-{qui...elucubravit...impetravit} relative clause
+{quī...ēlūcubrāvit...impetrāvit} relative clause
-@@{cum...erudiret...compelleretur...impetraret} cum circumstantial
+@@{cum...ērudīret...compellerētur...impetrāret} cum circumstantial
 @@{Siccae}- locative (need to include?)
-{pietatis}- objective genitive
+{pietātis}- objective genitive
 :::
 2
 {Siccae}-locative
-{senectute}- ablative of description
+{senectūte}- ablative of description
 @@should the qui be after Firmianus? context would help here
 :::
 3
-{operis sui}- objective genitive
+{operis suī}- objective genitive
 :::
 4
 @@Do I need a comment about legendum?
 Gerundives in general?
-{ut...eligamus vitemusque} purpose clause
+{ut...ēligāmus vītēmusque} purpose clause
 :::
 5
 @@is this saying and Lactantius also wrote 7 volumes against the pagans?
 I think the rest of the sentence may correlate to something else but I'm uncertain